9V1KG/Igate-n/README.md

 For a simple installation as python script, copy the file `ygaten.py` into your directory and make it executable.
-Modify the parameter as explained above and uncomment (remove #) of the line:
+Modify the parameter as explained above.

-    # igate = Ygate().start()

 Import `pySerial` and `requests` with:

     pip install pySerial
     pip install requests

-Start the program in the command line window with:
+Start the program from the command line window in your directory with:

     python3 ygaten.py

-Stop the program with ctrl c.
+Stop the program with `ctrl c`.

 Please see the document [Install And Run](Install_run.md) for alternative installation as a module and more information.